Riemannian Denoising Diffusion Probabilistic Models: Method

-\paragraph{Method for solving constraint equations~\eqref{projection-kstep-forward} and \eqref{projection-kstep-backward}} As in Monte Carlo sampling methods on submanifolds~\citep{projection_diffusion,goodman-submanifold,LelievreStoltzZhang2022}, we employ Newton's method to solve the constraint equations~\eqref{projection-kstep-forward} and \eqref{projection-kstep-backward}.
-This method has quadratic convergence (locally) and its implementation is simple.
-In most cases, a solution with high precision can be found within a few iteration steps (e.g.\ less than 5 steps).
+As in Monte Carlo sampling methods on submanifolds, we employ Newton's method to solve the constraint equations~\eqref{projection-kstep-forward} and \eqref{projection-kstep-backward}.
+This method has (local) quadratic convergence and its implementation is simple.
+In most cases, a solution with high precision can be found within a few iteration steps (usually less than 5 steps).
 When no solution is found, one can re-generate the state by sampling a new tangent vector or re-generate the entire trajectory.
 Our implementation of Newton's method is summarized in Algorithm~\ref{Newton_solver}.

-\paragraph{Choices of $b$ and sampling of the prior $p(x^{(N)})$} For relatively simple manifolds, we can for simplicity set $b=0$ and choose the prior (see line 2 in Algorithm~\ref{algo_generation}) as the uniform distribution on $\mathcal{M}$.
-When $\mathcal{M}$ is non-compact or when the convergence of Markov chain to equilibrium is slow with $b=0$, we can choose non-zero $b$ such as $b=-\nabla V$, i.e. the (full space) gradient of a function $V:\mathbb{R}^n \rightarrow \mathbb{R}$ in the ambient space.
-In this case, sampling the prior can be done by simulating a single long trajectory of the forward process.
-See Section~\ref{subsec-ad} and Appendix~\ref{subsec-dipeptide_details} for a concrete choice of nonzero $b$ in practice.